jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 **Note:** Just like it did for device group trust building, the API Services Gateway has an iControl LX extension pre-installed which will look for iControl LX extension source code or RPM files copied into the container's `/root/lx` directory.
 You can use `Dockerfile` `COPY` directives to copy your extensions into the base API Services Gateway container.

-Because we educating you on how to utilize the API Services Gateway, we will show you the steps involved in publishing iControl LX extensions through iControl REST.
+Because we are educating you on how to utilize the API Services Gateway, we will show you the steps involved in publishing iControl LX extensions through iControl REST.
 It is a valuable thing to learn as this is the same process to follow for iControl LX extensions publishing across all F5 platforms which support iControl LX.

 **Step 1.
 Upload the TustedProxy iControl LX extension RPM file to the API Services Gateway Container**